brian-j-smith/Mamba.jl/doc/index.rst

 The package aims to provide:

 	* An intuitive, interactive, and extensible interface.
-	* A wide range of model and distributional specifications.
+	* Support for a wide range of model and distributional specifications.
 	* An environment in which all interactions with the software are made through a single, interpreted programming language.

 		* Any **julia** operator, function, type, or package can be used for model specification.